Roosevelt Raceway: Historic moments

 On opening night (September 2, 1940) the horse, Miss June, collapsed and died on the track after winning the fifth race.
 In 1942, George Levy was saddled with mounting debt.
 He would have to raise $20,000 or forfeit the raceway.
 This loan would prove almost disastrous to Roosevelt Raceway when Levy came under investigation of the Kefauver Committee in the 1950s.
 In 1944 the Raceway was in dire straits (again) and about to be evicted from the premises for $70,000 back rent, Mr. Levy bargained to purchase the land for the meager sum of $950,000 (satisfied on May 17, 1956).

 On November 8, 1963, only two horses finished following a mid-race crash.
 The race was declared official, which angered many of the 23,127 fans in attendance that night, setting off a riot.
 First throwing bottles and other debris, the fans then began jumping over the railing, smashing the tote board, and then attacking first the judges booth and then the police who attempted to interfere.
 After the fans began to set fires, arriving firemen set their hoses on the rioters to push them back.
 15 people were treated for injuries.

 In 1964 the largest twin double was hit for 172,726.80 for a $2 ticket by Robert and Mary Froner.
 The property was utilized by several organizations for other events.
 After Roosevelt Raceway closed in 1988, the Plain and Fancy Shows, Inc used the facility as a flea market.
 Roosevelt Raceway was the first race track to be accepted by the American Stock Exchange (1956).

-Festival of Hope Rockfest
+Festival of Hope

-In August 1972, Nassau County's first major rock festival took place at Roosevelt Raceway when the Nassau Easter Seals Society presented the Festival of Hope Rockfest.
+In August 1972, Nassau County's first major rock festival took place at Roosevelt Raceway when the Nassau Easter Seals Society presented the Festival of Hope.
 The 2-day festival featured performances by Ike & Tina Turner, Sly & The Family Stone, Jefferson Airplane, Chuck Berry, James Brown, The Shirelles, Sha-na-na, Billy Preston, Dr. Hook, Looking Glass, Bo Diddly, Stephen Stills, McKendree Spring, Elephant's Memory, The James Gang, and Commander Cody.
-Unfortunately, attendance was estimated at only 15,000 to 20,000, much lower than expected.
+The promoters expected to raise $300,000 for the Nassau Society for Crippled Children and Adults, but the attendance was estimated at only 20,000 to 40,000, much lower than the expected 80,000.